Ruchi10J/hall_booking_application/README.md

 # hall_booking_application

  The hall booking standalone application at ABC Company was implemented using object oriented concepts.
-It enables administartors to book halls, check for hall availability, add customer information, add new halls, and handle booking payments.
+It enables administrators to book halls, check for hall availability, add customer information, add new halls, and handle booking payments.